bufbuild-ru/docs/docs/bufstream/iceberg/quickstart/index.md

 # Iceberg quickstart

 Bufstream's Iceberg integration lets you skip data pipelines and use modern analytics tools like Spark, Clickhouse, Trino, BigQuery, and Athena to query your streaming data.
 In-process, it writes Kafka messages to Parquet files and maintains Iceberg metadata.
-There's no data duplication and zero ETL.All of this, plus schema and data quality enforcement, happens within the broker itself.
-There's no additional infrastructure, hidden Flink job, availability restrictions, or cost — just high-quality data, ready for analysis.In this quickstart, you'll learn to create a local Bufstream and Iceberg environment:
+There's no data duplication and zero ETL.

+All of this, plus schema and data quality enforcement, happens within the broker itself.
+There's no additional infrastructure, hidden Flink job, availability restrictions, or cost — just high-quality data, ready for analysis.

+In this quickstart, you'll learn to create a local Bufstream and Iceberg environment:

 1. Deploying a Docker-based Bufstream environment with local object storage and Iceberg REST catalog.
 2. Configuring Bufstream and a topic for Iceberg archival.